sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-03_some-musings-on-xenarthran-and-mammalian-evolution.md

 +++
-title = "Some musings on xenarthran and mammalianxa0evolution"
+title = "Some musings on xenarthran and mammalian evolution"

 +++
 The living xenarthrans (defined by their unique zygapophysis